cmd-christopher/html-timer/README.md

 # Clinic Timer

-This is an HTML-based application designed to help outpatient clinicians time their patient encounters.
+This is an HTML-based application designed to help outpatient clinicians time their telemedicine patient encounters.
 It also calculates the appropriate level of visit for new or established patients based on time-based visit coding.

 ## Features

 -   **Timer Functionality:** Start, pause, and reset timers for each patient encounter.
 -   **Visit Level Calculation:** Automatically calculates the visit level for new and established patients based on the elapsed time.
 -   **Phone Visit Support:** Includes a specific timer for phone visits with different time-based coding.
+Include the word phone in the timer name to activate this feature.
--   **Drag and Drop:** Timers can be reordered using drag and drop.
+-   **Drag and Drop:** Timers can be reordered using drag and drop after first pressing the "reorder" button
 -   **Persistent Data:** Timers and their states are saved in local storage, so they persist across browser sessions.
 -   **Customizable Timers:** Add new timers with custom names.
 -   **Reset All:** Reset all timers to zero.